lambdaclass/concrete/ROADMAP.md

     for user programs.
 The `concrete` compiler's own command taxonomy and help behavior are Phase 6E, and `std.cli` should learn from that surface without coupling to compiler internals.
+16a.
+Add narrow shell/path helper modules only as tool workloads demand them:
+     `std.shlex` for shell-word splitting/quoting, `std.glob` / `std.fnmatch`
+     for file-pattern matching, and no `wordexp`-style command/variable expansion in the core.
+These APIs are byte/path aware, carry no hidden filesystem authority, and must keep expansion separate from matching so a pure parser cannot accidentally become a hosted operation.
 17. Add simple logging/diagnostic output APIs in proposed `std.log`: levels, writers, formatting integration, capability requirements, and policy for release builds.
 Keep